khanya-mcfadden/File-Name-Changing-scripts/README.md

 # File-Name-Changing-scripts
-A collections of scripts for batch renaming files.
+A collection of scripts for batch renaming files.
+To change the prefix that is removed (in the prefix_remover.py file), Edit the Pattern variable.